 Samaritans and BrightGen celebrate four years of successful partnership.
 Together, they continually improve the value the charity sees from its investment in Salesforce.

-2020 has been a difficult year so far for the world.
-Samaritans, the UK suicide prevention charity, has continued to see high demand for their services.
-They need to continue to manage this demand, while making it possible to deliver certain services remotely.
+2020 was a difficult year for the world.
+Samaritans, the UK suicide prevention charity, continued to see high demand for their services.
+They needed to continue to manage this demand, while making it possible to deliver certain services remotely.

 Samaritans coronavirus response

 At the start of lockdown, Samaritans worked with NHS England to set up a helpline for NHS workers.
 Not only that, they needed to both set up the line, and manage it, remotely.
 The calls made to the charity are highly confidential.
 They rely on concrete processes to ensure the right actions are taken in response.

 BrightGen helped Samaritans respond immediately to the new requirement.
 BrightGen partnered closely with Salesforce and the charity’s suppliers to manage the project, which would put the new helpline in place within just two weeks.

 Samaritans began their journey with BrightGen in 2017, when they decided to switch their Salesforce Service Management provider.
 The system their 20,000 volunteers use to manage their calls is eLog, which integrates with Salesforce.
 It manages everything from the reason for someone’s call through to any safeguarding concerns.
 This is core to their listening service.
 BrightGen picked it up smoothly and fixed the problems they had.